rich-iannone/DiagrammeR/README.md

 }
 ```

-To take advantage of substitution, nest the `grViz` and `replace_in_spec` functions with the graph spec:
+To take advantage of substitution and render the graph, nest the `grViz` and `replace_in_spec` functions with the graph specification:

 ```R
 grViz(replace_in_spec("...graph spec with substitutions..."))